Effects, functionally

 Read-write context

-data State s a = State (s -> Tuple a s)
+data State s a = State (s -> Tuple a s)- Separates the value

 - Useful combinators: